Causal Fingerprints of AI Generative Models: Method

 \subsection{Definition of Causal Fingerprint (CF)}

 Model fingerprints are features within images generated by AIGC models, related to model architecture and algorithmic configuration.
 They reflect causal representations within the generation process, stemming from its non-random nature.
 A generated image $X$ comprises content $C$, style $S$, and artefacts $A$.
 The fingerprint $F$ is directly determined solely by the artefacts $A$.
-Using causal graph modelling(Fig.\ref{fig:res1}), $C$, $S$, and $A$ are direct causes of $X$, while $F$ has $A$ as its direct cause, satisfying $C\perp \!\!\! \perp S\perp \!\!\! \perp A$.
+Using causal graph modelling(Fig. \ref{fig:res1}), $C$, $S$, and $A$ are direct causes of $X$, while $F$ has $A$ as its direct cause, satisfying $C\perp \!\!\! \perp S\perp \!\!\! \perp A$.
 However, given $X=x$, $C\not \! \perp \!\!\! \perp S\not \! \perp \!\!\! \perp A\mid X$, leading to spurious correlations among $C$, $S$, $A$, and $F$, since $A$ is the direct cause of $F$ \cite{C42}.
 Mathematically, the causality of the fingerprint $F$ is defined as:

 Here, $f(A)$ denotes the mapping function that extracts fingerprints from artifact $A$, wherein artifact $A$ captures specific traces during the model training process, independent of content $C$ and style $S$.
-To further enrich the fingerprint representation, causal fingerprints are defined by weighting and concatenating the differences in projections across multiple semantically invariant embedding spaces, as shown in Equation \ref{eq:2}.

-where $\mathcal{E}$ denotes the set of semantically invariant embedding spaces, $\phi_s(\cdot)$ represents the feature extraction function for the $s$th embedding space, $w_s$ denotes the weighting coefficient, and $r_{dire}$ denotes the residual computed via the pre-trained Diffusion-based Residual Model (DIRE), as defined in detail in Sec.\ref{ssec:2.2}.
+To further enrich the fingerprint representation, causal fingerprints are defined by weighting and concatenating the differences in projections across multiple semantically invariant embedding spaces, as shown in Equation \ref{eq:2}, where $\mathcal{E}$ denotes the set of semantically invariant embedding spaces, $\phi_s(\cdot)$ represents the feature extraction function for the $s$th embedding space, $w_s$ denotes the weighting coefficient, and $r_{dire}$ denotes the residual computed via the pre-trained Diffusion-based Residual Model (DIRE), detailed in Sec. \ref{ssec:2.2}.